 - Randomly open to a different passage each day.
 I doubt many people set out to read the Bible with this being their stated plan.
 However, from talking to church members over the years, I know many folks don’t have a plan at all.
 The result?
 They just sort of flip and drift around the Bible, reading verses here and verses there, never making connections to the overarching story of the Bible.
 Here’s the bottom line.
 No plan is a bad plan because your reading will become random and directionless.

 - Read the Bible faithfully, but don’t spend time in prayer … OR … Spend all your devotion time praying, but don’t read the Bible.
-A few months back Rainer Publishing released my first published book, Pray Better.
+A few months back Rainer Publishing released my first published book, Pray Better (Pray Better has been rereleased under the Regular Pastor imprint).
 In that book I focus on prayer, but time and time again I talk about the importance of reading the Bible.
 That emphasis on Bible reading in no way minimizes the importance of prayer.
 It does, however, serve as a reminder that God speaks to us in the Bible and we respond through prayer.
 You know as well as I do that one sided conversations aren’t real conversations.
 So if you’re going to spend time alone with God, don’t do all the talking, and don’t just sit silently.
 Allow God to speak to you in his Word, then respond appropriately in prayer.

 These are three mistakes I’ve seen people make when it comes to reading the Bible.
 What other mistakes have you seen?
 What other mistakes have you made?
 I’d love to hear from you.